 Lastly, there are numerous online registration sites that race directors can use for their race.
 Almost all of them utilize the same business model, they charge the runners a transaction fee and the service is free to the race director.
 Often races use an in-house registration system or they use a registration system like Kintera or Eventbrite, that are not used explicitly for races and you have to create the fields.

-I need more than two hands to count the number of races that I have timed that have used a non-running online registration sites and they forgot to ask gender or birthdate.
-Huge headache.
+I need more than two hands to count the number of races that I have timed that have used a non-running online registration site and they forgot to ask gender or birthdate.
+A huge headache.

 Be respectful of runners time, especially faster runners who finish the race often times an hour before the awards presentation.
 If it’s a 5K, have awards about an hour to 1:10 after the race.
 When you get the awards posting from the timer, get to it, it’s not the time to talk for 10-15 minutes about the cause or organization.
 I understand that many races are for a charity, but if you want to grow the event, you need to attract runners and by putting on a professional event, that’s what makes runners come back to your race.